Seismic Aeon 45-degree Truck

 Advanced Control

-Optional hollow axles, elegant body sculpting, and the first-ever hollow pivot channel (extending into bearing section).
-Precision engineering is what counts, and the Aeon packs it in a moderately-priced cast design.
+• Precision engineering in a moderately-priced cast design.
 (CNC body parts add high cost with no guarantee of high performance.)

 Precision Fit